 - Homestuck's Gamzee in killing the two biggest Ensemble Dark Horse characters in the comic and later on going on to raise the Big Bad, and then mentally abusing Terezi.
 It's hard to find someone who doesn't want him gone.

 - Golden Samurai captures V in order to question her on the serial killer, then shows her a picture of the heart button that Strange Girl made for V's online shop, making it seem like Strange Girl the killer...

 - Golden Samurai is about to kill Strange Girl, when suddenly V realizes something: Coolgirl, who arrived to the scene moments prior, somehow knew the button that incriminates Strange Girl is a heart button despite no one mentioning that in front of her.
 Coolgirl is the real killer and she framed Strange Girl, and not only that, she's actually a vampire just like V!

 - Dad: The entirety of "Dad Elucidated - Act II Finale" is a rapid-fire series of twists and reveals.
 From Andan officially "waking up", to Cheryl revealing her true relationship with the Neighbor, to even Ella and Emily being officially introduced after a lot of teasing and hinting.
 Everyone expected a big season finale, but nobody expected this, and the live-premier's chat was going wild.

 - The Shock Series (naturally).
-Filled with action that cranks Up to Eleven in the sudden, shocking bouts of Super Speed.
+Filled with action that cranks up in the sudden, shocking bouts of Super-Speed.